isabella232/dynamic-media-classic.en-1/help/info-panel-content.md

 1. Click **Browse**, select the tab-delimited TXT file, CSV or SSV file you want to use, and click **Open**.
 1. Click **Upload**.

-Scene7 sends you an e-mail message letting you know if the upload was successful or not.
+Dynamic Media Classic sends you an e-mail message letting you know if the upload was successful or not.

 ## Preview rollover key text for an Image Map {#preview-rollover-key-text-for-an-image-map}